– 1 –

 We tend to view our lives as a single stream narrative with milestones marking out the significant events or change points.
-This practice begins in early childhood, waking to alarm clocks, bell chimes for mealtimes, dashing to between timetabled lessons and examination schedules.
-The occurrence and duration of named events dominate the way we syncopate our activities and shapes the way we conduct ourselves privately.
+This practice begins in early childhood, waking to alarm clocks, bell chimes for mealtimes, dashing to and fro between timetabled lessons and examination schedules.
+Named events dominate the way we syncopate our activities and they shape the way we conduct ourselves privately.
 But, why should our sense of time be dominated by the march of the hours, minutes and seconds?
 Can we experience it differently?

 This initial questioning can be developed along various routes.
 Why is our experience of past events different to our imaginings of future ones?
 Is the past any more ‘real’ than the future?
 Does time depend on space or movement?
 Would time continue if the universe ‘froze’?
 Are we ‘in time’ when immersed in a novel, lost in thought or contentedly engaged in the present?

 Sometimes, articulating these questions can be as tricky as attempting to answer them.
 So coming to understand the various perspectives on time is a project that needs a guide.
 Ted Hunt, a Graphic Artist and creative problem articulator, is one such guide.
 Unlike the orthodox philosopher, his medium is visual rather than textural.